-All of the 2016 SAT's assessments of verbal ability include questions based on the concept of Command of Evidence, including the Reading Test, Writing and Language Test, and Essay.
-Command of Evidence is also one of the SAT's subscores, and a total of ten Reading Test questions count toward this subscore (two for each of the test's five reading passages).
-Command of Evidence questions on the SAT Reading Test evaluate the following skills: determining the best evidence, interpreting data presented in graphics, drawing connections between text and graphics, and understanding author use of evidence.
-Test-takers must be able to find the best evidence in a reading passage in order to answer a question, infer answers from informational graphics, connect written text to information presented graphically, and assess an author's use of supporting evidence (or lack thereof) for arguments advanced in reading passages.
+All of the 2023 SAT's assessments of verbal ability include questions based on the concept of Command of Evidence, including the Reading Test and the Writing and Language Test.
+Command of Evidence is also one of the SAT's sub scores, and a total of 10 Reading Test questions count toward this sub score (two for each of the test's five reading passages).
+Command of Evidence questions on the SAT Reading Test evaluate the following skills: determining the best evidence, interpreting data presented in graphics, drawing connections between text and graphics, and understanding the author’s use of evidence.
+Test-takers must be able to find the best evidence in a reading passage in order to answer a question, infer answers from informational graphics, connect written text to information presented graphically, and assess an author's use of supporting evidence (or lack thereof) for arguments put forth in reading passages.

-Words in Context is one of the most significant areas of improvement for the 2016 SAT.
-Instead of obscure vocabulary words, the new SAT focuses on what the College Board calls "high-utility academic words and phrases," which appear in college-level readings in a broad range of disciplines.
-More importantly, multi-paragraph reading passages allow students to infer word meaning from context rather simply regurgitating dictionary definitions.
+Words in Context is one of the areas that underwent significant changes during the 2016 SAT revisions, changes that remain in effect for the 2023 SAT.
+Instead of obscure vocabulary words, the current SAT focuses on what the College Board calls "high-utility academic words and phrases," which appear in college-level readings across a broad range of disciplines.
+More importantly, multi-paragraph reading passages allow students to infer word meaning from context rather than simply regurgitating dictionary definitions.
 Contextual inference is a much more useful academic skill than vocabulary memorization.
-As with Command of Evidence, Words in Context is an area evaluated across all verbal sections of the new SAT, and there are 10 Words in Context questions on the Reading Test (two per reading passage) that represent a portion of the Words in Context subscore.
+As with Command of Evidence, Words in Context is an area evaluated across all verbal sections of the SAT, and there are 10 Words in Context questions on the Reading Test (two per reading passage) that represent a portion of the Words in Context sub score.
 Words in Context questions on the Reading Test are of two types: interpreting words in context, and analyzing word choice rhetorically.
-The former asks students to assess the meaning of a word from various clues in a multi-paragraph text, while the latter requires test-takers to determine how word choice affects author meaning, style, or tone.
+The former asks students to determine the meaning of a word from various clues in a multi-paragraph text, while the latter requires test-takers to identify how word choice affects author meaning, style, or tone.

-SAT Reading Test questions are not labeled by category, but it is often a simple matter to discern which skill is being tested by noting the specific wording of the questions.
+SAT Reading Test questions are not labeled by category as they appear on the test, but it is often a simple matter to discern which skill is being tested by noting the specific wording of the questions.
 For example, students should look for keywords and phrases such as "main focus," "stance," or "asserts," all of which suggest analysis of argument.
-In addition to the Command of Evidence and Words in Context subscores, some Reading Test questions are also components of the Analysis in History/Social Studies and Analysis in Science cross-test scores.
+In addition to the Command of Evidence and Words in Context sub scores, some Reading Test questions are also components of the Analysis in History/Social Studies and Analysis in Science cross-test scores.
 These are usually identifiable by the nature of the questions and subject matter of the passages.